hankhank10/loglink-docs/docs/self-deploy.md

 # Self deployment

-As explained in the [important security notice](/security-notice) sending messages through a service you do not control comes with inherent security risks.
+As explained in the [important security notice](/security-notice), sending messages through a service you do not control comes with inherent security risks.
 You can mitigate these risks by running your own server.

 This guide explains how to deploy the code to your own server.
-Note that while this is doable, it does require some knowledge of Python and you will also have to learn how to set up Telegram/WhatsApp bot (which is not covered in this guide).
+Note that while this is doable, it does require knowledge of how to run your own server and some knowledge of Python.
+You will also have to learn how to set up Telegram/WhatsApp bot (which is not covered in this guide).

 ## What you will need